Table of Content:

 Note: String indexing will likely change.

-but they can be constructed by passing their string
+can be constructed by passing their string representation to the

 builtin command: